Codecademy/docs/content/html/concepts/elements/terms/strong/strong.md

 ---
-Title: '<strong>'
+Title: "<strong>"
-Description: 'Used to identify text that is very important, or urgent.'
+Description: "Used to identify text that is very important, or urgent."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<strong>`** element is used to identify text that is very important, or urgent.